 I felt let down by the Taj Mahal.
 It’s certainly an impressive site and somewhere I wholeheartedly recommend but I found it didn’t live up to the hype of other destinations such as Machu Picchu or Angkor Wat where I was in awe.
-In fact, I would recommend the Golden Temple (Harmandir Sahib) in Amritsar more than I would the Taj.
+In fact, I would recommend visiting the Harmandir Sahib in Amritsar over the Taj Mahal.

 M: Moment where you fell in love with travel

 I knew back in 2004 when I met a group of backpackers in a hostel while I was staying in Seoul that travel would be a huge part of my life from that day on.
 When I heard the stories they were telling and the kind of lifestyle they had/were living I was instantly intrigued.

 N: Nicest hotel you’ve stayed in